GenomicsAotearoa/GenomicsAotearoa.github.io/index.md

-This is the GitHub pages site for Genomics Aotearoa.
-The repositories here relate to in-progress software development and training projects that are currently underway.
+This is the GitHub pages site for Genomics Aotearoa, a collaborative research platform for genomics and bioinformatics.
+The repositories here relate to our in-progress software development and training projects.

 If you are interested in learning more about Genomics Aotearoa, please visit our official website at: